Chris D’Elia Accusers Speak Out: He Knew We Were Underage

 The 40-year-old stand-up, who has three Netflix specials and a Comedy Central special called White Male.
 Black Comic, has maintained massive followings across social media—on Twitter, where he has 1.1 million followers; on Instagram, where he has 2.4 million followers; on TikTok, where he has 158,300 followers, despite posting just nine videos; and, when it was around, on Vine, the zoomer internet ur-text, where he once shared his six-second videos with more than 2 million people.
 He also has a podcast.
 Its fans are called “babies.”

 D’Elia’s capacity for meme-making has often ballooned out into elaborate online jokes.
-After D’Elia nailed an Eminem impression in 2018, the rapper shared the clip on Twitter, prompting the musician Logic to sample it in a single, “Homicide.”
-The end result: a music video where D’Elia played Eminem, Eminem played D’Elia, and Chauncey Leopardi played Logic—nodding to the common joke that they’re the same person—nesting meme into meme like some white-rap ouroboros.
+After D’Elia nailed an Eminem impression in 2018, the rapper shared the clip on Twitter, prompting the musician Logic to sample it in a single, “Homicide,” and resulting in a music video where D’Elia played Eminem, Eminem played D’Elia, and Chauncey Leopardi played Logic—nodding to the common joke that they’re the same person—nesting meme into meme like some white-rap ouroboros.

 But in the span of a few hours—beginning Tuesday evening and stretching well into Wednesday—D’Elia found the same platforms he once used to his advantage weaponized against him.
 It began with a tweet from a former fan named Simone Rossi, who shared screenshots of emails he had sent her when she was 16.
 In one, he asked for “a pic” (she sent a panda); in another, to “makeout.”
 The story spread when the popular Twitter account SheRatesDogs, which shares anonymous stories about bad exes, quote-tweeted the post with another screenshot, describing how D’Elia had once “exposed himself” to a hotel worker fixing his AC unit.
 “This is crazy,” Michaela Okland, who runs SheRatesDogs, wrote, “bc I’ve literally had this sent to me about Chris Delia as well.”